A Primer on the Signature Method in Machine Learning: Practical Applications

 \section{Practical Applications}

 One of the practical applications of the signature transformation lies in the field of machine learning algorithms.
-As it has already been discussed, the signature summarizes important information about a path.
+As has already been discussed, the signature summarizes important information about a path.
 When the path is composed of a sequential data stream $\{X_i\}$, the terms of the signature $S(X)^{ijk...}$ are good candidates for characteristic {\it features} of the data stream.
 The shuffle product property allows us to represent a non-linear function of the signature as a linear combination of iterated integrals.
-That is similar to basis function expansion and naturally applies to computations of regression models.
-In the next sections we will demonstrate numerical computations of signatures of paths from various data streams and applications of signatures to machine learning problems, regression and classification.
-Recently, the method of kernelization of the signature has been proposed \cite{kiraly2016kernels} and applied to hand movement classification problem \cite{sapsanis2013emg} from the UCI repository for machine learning.
+This is similar to basis function expansion and naturally applies to computations of regression models.
+In the next sections we will demonstrate numerical computations of signatures of paths from various data streams and applications of signatures to machine learning problems, namely classification.